 You can meet us in either Queenstown, Te Anau or Manapouri for your Doubtful Sound Overnight Cruise experience.

-Departing from your Lake Te Anau accommodation at 9.00am.
+Departing from Te Anau at 9:00 am, (pick up from your accommodation at 8:45 am).

-At West Arm you will meet your crew, who will take you by courtesy bus over the Wilmot Pass where you will capture breathtaking vistas of Doubtful Sound and the surrounding mountains.
+At West Arm you will meet your crew, who will take you by courtesy bus over the Wilmot Pass where you will capture breathtaking views of Doubtful Sound.

 The Ship awakes, and after a light breakfast we have a leisurely cruise back towards Deep Cove and from there end the journey with a trip back across the Wilmot Pass and Lake Manapouri.
-We arrive in Te Anau around noon.
+We arrive in Te Anau just after noon.

-Book now, as space is limited to just 5 Private Cabins each night we recommend you book early to secure your cruise and avoid disappointment.
-To book your overnight cruise on Doubtful Sound – please phone, email or click here to visit our secure online booking engine to check availability and reserve your cruise.
-Simply use the calendar to select the date you wish to depart on your cruise or to check availability for your preferred dates.
+Book now as space is limited to just 5 Private Cabins each night we recommend you book early to secure your cruise and avoid disappointment.
+Simply use the calendar to select the date you wish to depart on your cruise.